department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 [Test Plan B Mural](https://app.mural.co/t/bahdigitalexperience6902/m/bahdigitalexperience6902/1669754649778/0f3c9f6f970ca3aafaac2c8460da31edade57db5?sender=u19a3b3baa664c41e047b6456)

 ## Recruitment
+The research team is requesting a Perigean Recruitment Kick-off meeting on:
+-  Friday, March 17: Anytime between 1:30 pm and 3:00 pm eastern standard time.
+-
 ### Recruitment criteria
 This research will be using OCTO's Perigean recruiting contractor to recruit seven Veterans using a maximum variation sample strategy.
 A diverse sample of participants will be recruited across all of the following criteria:
 -	Various mix of ages